Quick Links

 What does this mean for the industry?

 Hospitality businesses are already aware that most consumers holiday for 2 weeks in the summer.
-Booking hotels and tickets can also be a stressful experience for them.
-The solution for most consumers is to rely on their phones.
+Booking hotels and tickets can also be a worrying experience for them.
+And then, the solution for most consumers is to rely on their phones.
+That makes these marketing campaigns more effective, especially in these times.

-Hence consumers value online hotel booking for its convenience.
-Hospitality businesses need an omnichannel strategy to provide consumers with a convenient customer journey to win the booking race.
+Hence consumers value online hotel booking for its ease.
+Hospitality businesses need an omnichannel strategy to provide consumers with a convenient customer journey to win the booking race

 2. Influx of new customer segments

 Customer segmentation is more advanced in hospitality today than ever.
-Some people travel on a budget.
-Others travel for luxury.
-And others even travel for work: today’s digital nomads.
+Some individuals travel on a budget; conversely, others opt for luxury travel.
+Meanwhile, there are those who travel for work—these Current digital nomads.

-Many of these customer segments are new and only exist because of the internet.
+Many of these customer sections are new and only exist because of the Internet.
+What does this mean for the industry?
+Hospitality service suppliers need dynamic strategies.

 3. Increase in demand for experienced-focused travel

-Skift shows 52.8% of people prefer experienced-focused travel.
+Skift shows 52.8% of people prefer focused on experience travel.
 Social media and the internet have made people want to enjoy traveling more.
 This led to the rise of Airbnb and other popular economy services.

 Millennials and Gen Z particularly prefer traveling with economic options.
-Sharing economy and the experience economy are the most popular among them.
+The sharing economy and the experience economy are the most popular among them.

 How can hospitality brands use omnichannel marketing to boost customer engagement?